EndPointCorp/end-point-blog/2023/05/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 }
 ```

 You can see that we have some C# in the file (enclosed in a [`@code`](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0#code) block) with some event handlers and parameters.
 We also have some markup written with a mixture of HTML and C#.
 This markup has conditionals, wires up click event handlers, renders data from a given record, renders another component, etc. That markup is really just [Razor](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0), a templating language that has been widely used in ASP.NET for a good while now.
-And we also have some top level statements like [`@using`](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0#using) and [`@inject`](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0#inject) for including classes and objects that the component can use.
+And we also have some top-level statements like [`@using`](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0#using) and [`@inject`](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0#inject) for including classes and objects that the component can use.

 As far as CSS goes, [here's how it works](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-7.0): Suppose these are the contents of a file called `Example.razor`.
 The CSS for it would have to be defined in an `Example.razor.css` file sitting right next to it.
-Syntax wise, this would just be a plain old CSS file.
+Syntax-wise, this would just be a plain old CSS file.
 One cool thing to mention about it, though, is that the CSS within it is visible only to the component.
 So there's no risk of conflicting rules between components.

 If you're familiar with modern frontend web development and have used frameworks like Vue or React, this should look very familiar to you.
 In fact, I would venture to say this is one of Blazor's most attractive points.
 If you come from that background, and know .NET, it's not that big of a leap to get into Blazor.
 The development experience is very similar as its design shares many concepts with modern JS frameworks; they operate under a very similar mental model.